zaharchenko-evgeny/hibernate-soft-delete/README.md

 If an entity annotated with `@SoftDeleted` it is equal that entity has `SQLDelete(sql='UPDATE <entity_table> SET <soft delete column> = true WHERE <entity id> = ?')` and `@Where(clause='<soft delete column> is null')` Hibernate annotations

-This library is tested with Hibernate 5.6.x
+This library was tested with Hibernate 5.6.x